Novek1/Automated-Python-File-Syncing-Script/README.md

 ✅ File system operations in Python

-To execute the script, run this in Command Prompt (with the Python file available locally):

-python sync_script.py <source_directory> <replica_directory> -l <log_file_path>
+To execute the script, run this in Command Prompt (with the Python file available locally): python sync_script.py <source_directory> <replica_directory> -l <log_file_path>

+NOTES

+<source_directory>: Folder you want to copy files from.
+Must exist.

+<replica_directory>: Folder to sync to.
+If it doesn’t exist, the script will create it.

+-l <log_file_path>: Full path to the log file where changes will be recorded.

 A small step, but an important one as I continue growing in Python, Machine Learning, and Data Science. 💻